 Matriculation is required for any student who plans to receive financial aid and graduate degree.
 A student applies for matriculation by submitting a completed application for admission to the School of Adult and Graduate Education.
 After submitting a complete application, students receive a letter from the College informing them of the decision concerning their acceptance as a degree candidate.
 Students are matriculated into the program once they have registered for classes during their first semester of academic study.
 The date of matriculation is the first day of classes in the term in which the student is enrolled after having satisfied all matriculation requirements.
 Graduate programs may permit non-matriculated and visiting students to enroll in graduate courses on a case-by-case basis.
 In the event that a graduate course reaches its enrollment maximum, matriculated students are given preference over non-matriculated students.

 Students who have completed all coursework but not their master’s thesis will be required to maintain matriculation by registering for Continuing Research (FSC 599, 1 credit) for each semester until they complete the program.
-If students do not maintain matriculation, they must request a leave of absence (see below).
+A student will be considered inactive in any semester that they have not registered for at least 1 credit or have not been granted a leave of absence.
+Those students considered inactive will be subject to the requirements outlined in the Student Handbook and College Catalog for the year they rematriculate.

 Transfer Credit Policy

-Students entering the program may transfer up to 6 credits of coursework.
-The transferred coursework, however, must be equivalent to courses listed in the curriculum and must have been completed within ten years of the date of enrollment in the program (the first day of classes of a student’s first academic year).
+Students entering the program may transfer equivalent coursework from any accredited institution.
+Forensic Science equivalent coursework will only be considered from FEPAC-accredited programs.
+All transfer students must however, complete a master’s thesis (or publication) and a graduate seminar at Cedar Crest.
+The transferred coursework, however, must have been completed within ten years of the date of enrollment in the program (the first day of classes of a student’s first academic year).
 Once matriculated in the program, students will not receive any credit for coursework taken at another institution.
+Non-matriculated students that take program courses at Cedar Crest may transfer all Cedar Crest courses after matriculation

 Degree Program Retention Policy

-• A student receives a grade of F in any course (lab or lecture component) including program prerequisites.
+- A student receives a grade of F in any graduate course (lab or lecture component) or receive a grade of D or lower in an undergraduate prerequisite course.

-Students wishing to take a leave of absence from the program may request to do so in writing to the Director of the program.
-The granting of the requested leave is at the discretion of the Program Director.
-A granted leave of absence has no bearing on the maximum period of candidacy.
-Students can withdraw from no more than 2 courses during any one semester.
-If students need to withdraw from more than 2 courses during any semester for any reason, they should request a leave of absence from the Director.
+Students wishing to take a leave of absence from the program may request to do so in writing to the Program Director.
+The granting of the requested leave is at the discretion of the Program Director and pending approval from the Provost.
+The time frame for a leave of absence will not exceed one year and will be counted in the ten years necessary to complete the program.

 Maximum Period of Candidacy

-Students must complete the program in seven academic years beginning from the semester of matriculation.
+Students must complete the program in ten academic years beginning from the semester of matriculation.

 Completion of the Graduate Program and Graduation